OCA/project/business_requirement_crm/README.rst

 Business Requirement Crm
 ========================

-This module is part of a set ("Business Requirement") and extend the basic functionality to link the business analysis to CRM opportunity.
+This module is part of a set ("Business Requirement") and extend the basic functionality to link the business requirement to CRM opportunity.

 Installation
 ============